chillyjim/mcp-servers/README.md

 }
 ```

-> Set only the environment variables required for your authentication method (see above).
+> Set only the environment variables required for your authentication method.

 ### Configuring the Claude Desktop App